 There is no rational order in this list, as it’s almost impossible to give them a fair score, but the one I prefer are at the beginning.

-The first one is this list is the FreeNove 4WD Smart Car, I saw a video and was really impressed by the possibilities (I’ll show you the video just after).
+The FreeNove 4WD Smart Car is an interesting one, I saw a video and was really impressed by the possibilities (I’ll show you the video just after).

 It’s probably one of the best choice for beginners.